Airport Baggage Handling Systems Market Size and Share

 • December 2024: IDEMIA and SITA expanded their partnership to deploy ALIX computer-vision baggage identification globally.

-• August 2024: Schiphol Airport launched a EUR 6 billion (USD 7.07 billion) modernization, including a full baggage-basement rebuild.
+• August 2024: Schiphol Airport launched a EUR 6 billion (USD 7.07 billion) modernization project, which includes a comprehensive overhaul of the baggage handling system, including a complete rebuild of the baggage basement.

 • January 2024: Cincinnati/Northern Kentucky Airport deployed Aurrigo autonomous baggage tugs, increasing unit-load capacity by 30%.